 It certainly tells the story of peace that I want children to learn, and I suspect it's the peaceful world Dr. King dreamed of.
 Plus, the lyrics are right on the screen for the kids to sing along... over and over!

 Finally, here's one my own products - it's a freebie sorting activity that's sure to get the kids talking!
+And their conversations defending their opinions are amazing!
 Click the image for the activity Just or Unjust?

 I'd love to see your ideas for MLK too!